zachreborn/jzadventures.github.io/content/homepage/engagement.md

 header_menu: true
 ---

 Want the juicy details about our engagement?
 You've come to the right place!
-Prepare yourself for a tail of love, adventure, and a little bit of luck.
+Prepare yourself for a tale of love, adventure, and a little bit of luck.

 ----